majkinetor/au-packages/tcp/tcp-uninstaller/README.md

 - Option where to store plugin settings.
 - When deleting a key, auxiliary keys are also deleted from the registry.
 - [More...](http://flint-inc.ru/eng/info/uninstaller64.html)

+## Notes

+- Works for Total Commander or Double Commander

 ![screenshot](https://cdn.rawgit.com/majkinetor/chocolatey/master/tcp/tcp-uninstaller/screenshot.png)